Business insurance is an important part of a freelancer's toolbox, yet many don't recognise the role insurance plays in their workflow.

 Insurance helps in scenarios big and small.

 What Is Professional Indemnity?

+Think of professional indemnity insurance as legal protection for freelancers.
 Professional indemnity (PI) protects a freelancer from screw-ups and problem clients.
-We wrote a teardown of what you’re covered for, although all policies differ.
+We go into more detail in our teardown of what you're covered for, although all policies differ.

-When a client claims loss of income or damage due to advice or services that the freelancer provided, professional indemnity steps in.
+When a client claims loss of income or damages due to advice or services that the freelancer provided, professional indemnity steps in.

-A PI policy pays compensation and costs to the client, plus the freelancer’s defence costs.
+A PI policy pays compensation and costs to the client, plus provides a team of legal experts to defnd the freelancer.
 This includes out of court settlements.

 Clients are more willing to pursue compensation through the courts these days.
-As a freelancer’s focus is on providing client services and advice, this can be a liability.
+As a freelancer's focus is on providing client services and advice, this can put the freelancer in a vulnerable position.